These stories stand out above the countless ones I have written.

 The Shawnee Dispatch (Feb.
 2012-Sept.
 2013)

-- It was supposed to write a vanilla summer update, but some coaches are too good for that.
+- I was supposed to write a vanilla summer update, but some coaches are too good for idle chit-chat.

 - Former NFL lineman Ryan Lilja helped out a high school football camp in exchange for yard-work.